 An NQ solicitor interview is likely to be your first experience of the qualified legal world, and the process can feel quite daunting when you’ve never done it before.
-Here are some of Florit Brooke’s ‘interview dos and don’ts’ to guide you through the process.
+Here are some of Brooke Thornham’s ‘interview dos and don’ts’ to guide you through the process.

 Preparing for your interview:

 There’s no excuse for not doing your homework properly before an interview: the majority of the details you should brush up on will be available on the internet via legal directories, legal news and industry websites, and local business news pages.
 As well as what’s available on the internet at large, take some time to thoroughly appraise the information the firm shares about itself: pages on the website, partner profiles, LinkedIn, unique selling points, and so on.
 Try to retain some relevant facts about the business (size, turnover, history), as well as any pertinent information about work undertaken by the team you’re hoping to join (sector focus, named clients and so on).

 This should be your top priority; you will need to know your CV inside out and be able to talk about your experience with confidence.
 You should also be mindful that the CV you submitted to your recruiter may not be the same as the CV your recruiter submitted to the firm: it’s likely to have been reformatted in your recruiter’s ‘house style’, and they may have removed superfluous details or extraneous information before sending in your application.
 Ask your recruiter for the ‘final version’ of your CV; at Brooke Thornham we’re happy to send you a copy of the CV the interviewer received in order to help you prepare fully.